 Expected credit losses reflect the weighted average of credit losses with the respective risks of default occurring as the weights.
 Lifetime ECLs represent the expected credit losses that will result from all possible default events over the expected life of a financial instrument.
-In contrast, 12-month ECLs represent the portion of lifetime ECLs that is expected to result from default events on a financial instrument that are possible within 12 months after the reporting date i.
-Internal or external information shows that the debtor is unlikely to pay its creditors.
+In contrast, 12-month ECLs represent the portion of lifetime ECLs that is expected to result from default events on a financial instrument that are possible within 12 months after the reporting date.